Iso Vasikkasaari: Cultural influences and history

+The private villa commissioned by Abdel Landén in the Greek Revival architectural style.

 There is a private property lot on the northwestern corner of Iso Vasikkasaari, containing probably the most interesting building in the Espoo archipelago: a villa commissioned by the banker Abel Landén in 1897, with its architecture resembling a temple to Poseidon.
 There is a quay for public transport boats on the Temppelisalmi coast on the northwestern part of the island.
 On the western coast there is a former fishing cottage, Gula Villan, currently serving as a restaurant in summer time.
 There is also a small wooden viewing tower on the island.

 There has been fishing population on Iso Vasikkasaari since the late 18th century.
 Landén bought the island in 1878.
 It was customary at the time for wealthy people to come to villa islands in early summer along with their servants.
 There was active social life on the islands.
 Most of Iso Vasikkasaari was sold to the Nygren family in the early 1920s.

 Iso Vasikkasaari is also known as Vasikkasaari and Kalvholmen.
 The earliest name is Kalvholmen, which has been in use since the 16th century.
 The name of the island comes from calf ("kalv" in Swedish) pastures.
 The name of the Salamis islet comes from the late 19th century, inspired by ancient Greek history.
 The islet is named after the much larger Salamis Island on the Aegean sea.